drpedapati/autocleaneeg-mne-qt-browser-fork/README.md

 MNE Qt Browser is an alternative backend for plotting multichannel time series data (such as EEG or MEG) with [MNE-Python](https://github.com/mne-tools/mne-python).
 The backend is based on [PyQtGraph](https://github.com/pyqtgraph/pyqtgraph), which in turn uses [Qt](https://www.qt.io/product/framework) under the hood.

+## About this fork

+This repository is a customized fork maintained by the [Cincinnati Brain Lab](https://github.com/cincibrainlab) to integrate seamlessly with the [AutoCleanEEG Pipeline](https://github.com/cincibrainlab/autocleaneeg_pipeline).
+The fork tracks upstream `mne-qt-browser` while applying compatibility tweaks and packaging adjustments needed for deployment within the AutoCleanEEG ecosystem.
+Users looking for the canonical project should visit the [mne-tools/mne-qt-browser](https://github.com/mne-tools/mne-qt-browser) repository.

 ## Installation